|Nutrition Facts (per serving)|

 - Club soda seems like a simple ingredient, though soda is just as important as any other element in drinks like this.
 There are some excellent soda companies, and both Q Drinks and Fever-Tree create cocktail-worthy sodas.

 - To add a little extra tartness, wet the rim of your glass with the lime wedge by running it around the edge.
 With each drink, you get an extra spark and it's a fantastic way to cleanse your palate during a meal.

 - The rickey formula works for other spirits as well.
 It's said that Rickey's initial request was for a sugar-free bourbon rickey.
 Vodka, rum, and other styles of whiskey are good, too.

 - Skip the liquor, add simple syrup, and you have the nonalcoholic lime rickey.

 How Strong Is the Gin Rickey?

-As with all highballs, you can make the gin Rickey as strong or as weak as you like.
-If we pour the average 80-proof gin and our finished drink has a volume of 7 ounces, we can expect it to have an alcohol content around 10 percent ABV (20 proof).
-This makes it a nice, mild drink, comparable to the average glass of wine.
+As with all highballs, you can make the gin rickey as strong or as weak as you like.
+If you pour the average 80-proof gin and the final volume is 7 ounces, you can expect it to have an alcohol content around 10 percent ABV (20 proof).
+This makes it a nice, casual drink, comparable to the average glass of wine.